SAP-samples/cloud-sfsf-benefits-ext/README.md

 * Campaigns

   Add and edit benefits campaigns and their details.

+* Orders

+  Edit your active campaign benefit orders and view your past orders

 As an *employee*, you can edit your active campaign benefit orders and view your past orders.
+Also you can see a list of available benefits.

 By default, the application has a benefits list that is hardcoded and no campaigns added.
 We recommend that you first log in to the application with the HR Manager user first *("nnnn")* and to add a benefits campaign.
 Next, log in as an employee *("cgrant")* and add benefits to your order.